HillaryDanan/multi-geometric-attention/README.md

 We propose Multi-Geometric Attention Theory (MGAT), a novel framework that extends traditional transformer attention mechanisms beyond square-grid constraints to incorporate hexagonal, triangular, and pentagonal geometric processing paths.
 This approach enables adaptive routing of information through geometry-specific pathways optimized for different information types, potentially solving fundamental limitations in current transformer architectures.

+### Status

+This is a theoretical framework and research proposal developed during preparation for technical assessments.
+Mathematical foundations are established but empirical validation is pending.
+Numerical predictions are based on theoretical analysis and require experimental confirmation.

 ### 1. Introduction

 Current transformer architectures constrain all information flow through square-grid attention patterns, limiting their ability to capture non-sequential relationships efficiently.
 We propose that different types of information naturally align with different geometric structures, and that adaptive routing through multiple geometric pathways can significantly improve model expressiveness and efficiency.